rugbyprof/4443-Internet-Programming/Assignment-9.md

 //Require the html dom parsing library require('html_dom.php');

+//Grabs a single page, but YOU will need to change this
+//to read from your rc_pages directory
+$html = file_get_html('http://www.rcplanet.com/');

 //Intialize empty array (not required by php, but good practice)
 $content = array();